Indian Standard Time

-Indian Standard Time (IST), sometimes also called India Standard Time, is the time zone observed throughout India, with a time offset of UTC+05:30.
+Indian Standard Time (IST), sometimes also called India Standard Time, is the time zone observed throughout the Republic of India, with a time offset of UTC+05:30.
 India does not observe daylight saving time or other seasonal adjustments.
-In military and aviation time, IST is designated E†.
+In military and aviation time, IST is designated E* ("Echo-Star").
 It is indicated as Asia/Kolkata in the IANA time zone database.